sandbox-quantum/Tangelo/qsdk/README.md

 This section allows for keeping track of useful environment variables the user could set, in order to adjust the behavior of their code.

+TODO: Performance variables (OpenMP num threads, and GPU on/off switch for qulacs etc)